 Working from a holistic, integrative perspective, the body is viewed as a reflection of the whole person and of all lived experiences.
-The body is the "home" of emotions (including the non-conscious dynamics), belief systems and spiritual expression (Mind-Body connection).
-Holistic Massage Therapy (HMT) deals not only with the physical but it also considers how you are feeling emotionally and energetically.
+The body is the "home" of emotions (including the non-conscious dynamics), belief systems and spiritual expression (mind-body connection).
+HMT deals not only with the physical but it also considers how you are feeling emotionally and energetically.

-At the first consultation with me, you will be asked to complete a detailed health questionnaire.
+On our first consultation, you will be asked to complete a detailed health questionnaire.
 A truly holistic approach involves working ‘with’ you rather than doing ‘to’ so as well as agreeing a massage plan in advance, your feedback is encouraged both during and after the session.